rajesh-adk-137/autogenius/README.md

 ## Overview

-The Car Price Predictor project utilizes MindsDB to predict car prices based on various features.
+AutoGenius is an AI-powered platform that predicts car prices and provides personalized tips to help you make informed buying or selling decisions.
 The frontend is built with React, and the backend is powered by FastAPI.
-Docker is used to manage the MindsDB instance.
+MindsDB is used for machine learning, and Docker is used to manage the MindsDB instance.

 ## Key Features

-- **Car Price Prediction**: Predicts car prices using a trained model.
+- **Car Price Prediction**: Predicts car prices using expert prediction model trained on relevant dataset.
+- **Personalized AI Tips**: Provides personalized buying and selling tips based on comprehensive car details.
+- **User-Friendly Interface**: Intuitive and easy-to-use interface for seamless user experience.
+- **Reliable Valuation**: Delivers accurate and reliable car valuations.
-- **MindsDB Integration**: Uses MindsDB to create and manage predictive models.
+- **MindsDB Integration**: Uses MindsDB to create and manage predictive and generative models.
 - **Docker Integration**: Utilizes Docker for MindsDB environment setup.

 ## Technologies Used